We don’t go into parenting thinking about how our children will turn out when they’re adults, but perhaps it’s something we should think about.

-We also don’t anticipate the ways in which our children may become psychologically damaged through parenting.
-On an unconscious level, we go into parenthood wanting the best for our children.
+It’s important we try to at least get the parenting thing right if our children are to turn into happy and healthy adults.
+Sadly, we also don’t anticipate the ways in which our children may become psychologically damaged through our parenting.
+On an unconscious level, we usually go into parenthood wanting the best for our children.

-I believe the key to a happy and healthy successful childhood is emotional support.
-Without emotional support, children cannot function successfully.
-In a world where we don’t talk about the things that matter, it’s important we talk to our children.
-Emotional support starts with the parents.
+Speaking from my own experiences, the key to a happy and healthy successful childhood is emotional support because without the emotional support, children cannot function successfully.
+In a world where we don’t talk about things that matter, it’s important we talk to our children.
+Emotional support starts with the parents and without that in place, everything becomes difficult.

-Without emotional support, everything becomes difficult.
-As human beings, we thrive on love and emotional support and will struggle without it.
-Unfortunately, some parents think that having food on the table and a roof over their child’s head, they’ve done their job, but those things can never constitute a loving home or a loving relationship, nor will it help children build confidence in later life.
+We’re human, we’re supposed to thrive on love and emotional support.
+But sadly, some parents think that having food on the table and a roof over their child’s head is a job well done, but those things will never constitute a loving home or relationship, nor will it help children build confidence in later life.

 It’s up to us as parents to contribute to our children’s emotional health.
 Without it, it’s easy to see why children struggle and then mess up.
 It’s important for us to talk to our children about their fears, their wants and needs.
 We parent as we have been parented, but it’s important we think about and change the way we parent, regardless of what’s gone before us.

 It may be that parents aren’t consciously fully aware or that they don’t stop to question, but rest assured, what they do or don’t do will spiral into any new relationship their children have further down the line.